-Describe the environmental performance requirements to set Aboriginal cultural heritage or historical heritage outcomes that the project must achieve including ensuring implementation of the CHMP.
+Describe the environmental performance requirements to set Aboriginal cultural heritage or historical heritage outcomes that the project must achieve including ensuring implementation of the conditions outlined in the Cultural Heritage Management Plan (CHMP).

 4.8 Land stability

 To avoid or minimise adverse effects on land stability from project activities, including tunnel construction and river and creek crossings.